welcome to my website

 About

-As a trained goldsmith and with a diploma as a product designer I run my own small graphic design agency in the far North of Germany for more than 23 years now.
-In 2011 I started to combine my skills in returning to jewellery by working with polymer and silver.
+As a trained goldsmith and with a masters in product design I have been running my own small graphic design agency in the far north of Germany for over 23 years now.
+In 2011 I started to combine my skills and return to jewellery by working with polymer and silver.

-I am attracted by simple, clean shapes and tiny structures I find in nature or even in cities.
-The play of light and shadow frequently leads to my design.
-Being a very curious person I love to challenge myself and the material I work with.
-I understand jewellery as a form of communication and I try to achieve interactions between wearer and observer by creating tactile and sometimes surprising pieces.
+I am attracted to simple, clean shapes and tiny structures that I find in nature or even in cities.
+The play of light and shadow often leads to my design.
+As a very curious person I love to challenge myself and the materials I work with.
+I see jewellery as a form of communication and I try to create interactions between the wearer and the viewer by creating tactile and sometimes surprising pieces.

-In 2014 I won IPCA-Awards in the categories “Best in Jewelry” and “Members Favorite” with my flexible bangle “City skies“ and I started teaching in 2015.
+In 2014 I won the IPCA Awards in the “Best in Jewellery” and “Members Favourite” categories with my flexible bangle “City skies“ and I started teaching in 2015.

 Awards and Publications